-ETWR Bronze recognizes worksites that demonstrate a solid foundation for incorporating wellness into employee culture.
+ETWR Bronze recognizes worksites that demonstrate a solid foundation for incorporating wellness into their employee culture.
+(Give an example)

-ETWR Platinum will be awarded to those who have maintained ETWR Gold status for at least one year, exemplify sustainability and prioritize quality improvement around employee wellness.
-These sites act as a benchmark for success.
+ETWR Platinum is awarded to worksites that have maintained ETWR Gold status for at least one year, demonstrate sustainability and prioritize quality improvement around employee wellness.
+These sites have become the standard for successful worksite wellness.
 ETWR Gold sites do not have to retake the ETWR Gold application in full.
 They will complete a comprehensive on-site visit with the ETWR Chair to discuss current wellness initiatives.

 Click here to view the criteria.